This post may contain affiliate links. Please read my disclosure and privacy policy.

 – Margot

-iced chai latte in glass with straw.
+iced chai latte recipe served in a glass with a straw.

 Iced Chai Tea Latte Ingredients